 It’s been a few months now since we tested a Teclast product.
 Over the past two years, the brand has become one of the regulars in our test labs, and generally speaking has delivered some solid performances.

-Online Chinese retailer, Gearbest, sent us the sample and sells the Teclast F6 Pro for just under $500 as of July 9th 2018.
+Online Chinese retailer, Gearbest, sent us the sample and sells the Teclast F6 Pro (opens in new tab) for just under $470.
 Note that while this price includes delivery, it is exclusive of any taxes that may be levied by HMRC or the courier companies on behalf of the vendor.
 Want to buy tech from online Chinese retailers?
 Read this first.

 We’ve had the Tbook 10S, the X98 Plus II, the Tbook 16, the X3 Plus and the X5 Pro.
 All of these were consistently well received, so credit is due to the team of engineers who design Teclast products.

 The latest Teclast offering to come through our door is a bit different.
 This is the first laptop from the company we’ve reviewed, and also the first product that sheds its budget label, focusing on the more lucrative mainstream market.
 So, without further ado, meet the Teclast F6 Pro, a 2-in-1 convertible Ultrabook.

 The Teclast F6 Pro is a seriously attractive piece of hardware that wouldn’t be out of place in the flagship range of Dell or Lenovo.
 It sports an all-metal chassis, likely to be aluminum rather than a magnesium alloy, with the sort of design you’d expect on a mainstream Ultrabook.

 That means a brushed metal finish, along with a tapered profile with chamfered edges running along the sides.
 There are two hinges supporting a touch display that rotates 360 degrees, plus there’s a solid chassis that doesn’t wobble or flex.